Management of Sites Requiring Accelerated Remediation

 The remediation project involved an excavation area of over 700 square meters, with approximately 5,500 cubic meters of excavated soil turned and aerated, and about 650 tons of polluted soil transported offsite.
 Following verification by the Nantou County Environmental Protection Bureau, the site was delisted, with the remediation period reduced from four years to one year and expenses decreased by approximately NT$50 million.

-Vision Starting with the end in mind, action strategies that promote sustainable resourceWe will focus on assessing potential pollution issues, conducting site investigations and confirmations to understand the scope and severity of the problem.
-Once the responsible party submits a remediation plan, local environmental agencies will review and approve it, ensuring continuous monitoring and progress tracking to prevent pollution recurrence and avoid delays in the remediation process.
+We will focus on assessing potential pollution issues, conducting site investigations and confirmations to understand the extent of contamination and evaluate feasible remediation or management approaches.
+Once the responsible party submits a remediation plan, local environmental agencies will review and approve it, ensuring continuous monitoring and progress tracking to ensure completion of remediation; for sites without identified responsible parties, environmental authorities or stakeholders will propose remediation or management plans to ensure all sites are effectively addressed.

 - Data Source: Soil and Groundwater Pollution Remediation Fund Management Board